sbrosinski/jenuecom/content/poems/TheKnightInWhite.md

 ---
-title: The Knight in White
+title: Knight in White
 ---
-# The Knight in White
+# Knight in White

 Cold steel blue eyes,<br/>
 Above the mask of the knight in white.<br/>